michael-spengler/fairness/README.md

 Check with Patrick & Sebastian to which extend [HWZ](https://fh-hwz.ch/person/comboeuf-patrick-studiengangsleitung/) and [DHBW Mannheim](https://www.mannheim.dhbw.de) would be interested.

 Prepare youtube videos in many languages as a basis for teachers who are new to the CULT.

-## Peer To Peer On- / Off Ramp
-As long as fiat money (= political manipulation money) plays a role, it seems to be a good idea to have several peer to peer on-/off ramps in place.
-Maybe [cryptolocally](https://www.youtube.com/watch?v=VE52OpawDTk) serves as candidate and or inspiration.

 ## Universal Basic Income
 The time might be right to leverage potential synergies with [democracy.earth](https://democracy.earth/), [Proof of Humanity](https://www.proofofhumanity.id/), etc.